austinchong01/ai_interview_assistant/README.md

 AI Interview Assisstant
 ========

-A full-stack application that scrapes job postings and user resumes, then leverages AI to extract structured insights on company culture, role requirements, technical expectations, and personalized guidance
+A full-stack application that utilizes AI to scrape job postings and user resumes, then extracts structured insights on company culture, role requirements, technical expectations, and personalized guidance

 Demo
 --------